 Everyone knows they should be drinking more liquids (of the non sugar variety), but sadly this health benefit has turned into environmental concern as so many water bottles end up in landfills.

 Approximately 50 million water bottles are discarded in just the United States alone and even more concerning is that less than 25% of those plastic bottles are recycled.

-This has thankfully led to more and more health-conscious individuals skipping the plastic bottles and switching to reusable bottles instead.
+This has thankfully led to more and more health-conscious individuals skipping the plastic bottles for hydration and switching to reusable bottles instead.

 Reusable bottles can be found in different types of plastic and even glass, but it’s stainless steel bottles that are considered the most superior, for a few reasons.

-Special Summer Pricing Update: For a limited time, you can check for discounts on the Hydro Flask via this link….
+Special Spring Pricing Update: For a limited time, you can check for discounts on the Hydro Flask via this link….